West Building 201 | (425) 739-8104 | email@example.com

 Some programs, such as baccalaureate degrees, Nursing, and Physical Therapist Assistant, have additional procedures and requirements that must be met before enrollment.

-The lowest age eligible for admission is 18 unless the student possesses a high school diploma or GED®.
+The lowest age eligible for admission is 18 unless the student possesses a high school diploma or GED® or equivalent.
 Students who qualify as high school juniors or seniors are referred to the high school programs office.
 Underage students interested in classes not specifically designed for a younger student may be considered in cases of exceptional circumstances.
 Persons requesting this exception consideration must be at least 14 years of age and in the ninth grade at the time of enrollment at the college.
 The student must request special enrollment for each course, each quarter.
 This does not constitute admission to the college.
 Please contact the high school programs office at (425) 739-8107 for more information.

 Degree- or Certificate-Seeking Students

 LWTech requires that persons seeking admission to a degree or certificate program of study demonstrate the ability to perform entry-level reading, writing and math skills before enrolling in a technical training program by completing a placement assessment.
-Additional testing in math, reading, writing, and listening skills for Adult Basic Education and English as a Second Language (ESL) placement is administered by the basic skills program using a different assessment tool.
+Additional testing in math, reading, writing, and listening skills for Basic Education for Adults (BEdA) and English as a Second Language (ESL) placement is administered by the basic skills program using a different assessment tool.
 The purpose of these placement measures is to assess each student’s academic strengths and weaknesses, help determine proper course placement, and to determine possible learning needs before enrollment.
 Assessment results are used by students and advisers to select appropriate basic skill, academic and technical courses.

 An official college transcript indicating satisfactory completion with a 2.0 or better in English and/or math from an accredited college may be accepted in lieu of placement tests.
 An evaluation of official transcripts from an accredited college may also result in transfer of other college credits to LWTech.
 Students must submit official copies of transcripts from all former colleges to Enrollment Services for an official evaluation.
 For math placement, students may also provide transcripts from high school documenting a 3.0 or higher in pre-calculus or higher.
-For both math and English placement, students may also submit Smarter Balanced test scores.
+For both math and English placement, students may also submit Smarter Balanced test scores or ACT or SAT scores.
 For more information about the requirements for these measures of placement, go to LWTech.edu/admissions/assessment/tests-services.

 The college requires a minimum placement score in English and/or math for enrollment in many technical courses and programs.
 Placement score requirements for English, math, and technical programs are available in student services, and the student assessment center where tests are administered.